pschmidtwalter/LWFBrook90R/README.md

 -   \[x\] Use of sub-day resolution precipitation interval data.
 -   \[x\] Model output results tested against the output from the original b90.exe commandline tool.
 -   \[x\] Cleaning up `declared but not used` variables
--   \[x\] Making the writing of model log-file that contains the former commandline-feed optional.
+-   \[x\] Optional writing of model log-file that contains the former commandline-feed.

 Authors
 =======

-Paul Schmidt-Walter & Volodymyr Trotsiuk
+Paul Schmidt-Walter, Volodymyr Trotsiuk, Klaus Hammel, Martin Kennel, Tony Federer.
+Tony Federer's original Brook90 Fortran 77 code was enhanced by Klaus Hammel and Martin Kennel around the year 2000 and distributed as LWF-Brook90 Fortran program together with in MS Access User Interface.
+In 2019, Volodymyr Trotsiuk converted the code to Fortran 95 and implemented the connection to R. Paul Schmidt-Walter created the R functions for input data generation, model execution and result processing.

 License
 =======

-GPL-3 for the package.
-License for LWF-BROOK90 is unknown.
+GPL-3